 As a graduate course involving research in human-robot interaction, the students are expected to have technical undergraduate disciplines.
 An overview of A.I. fundamentals and data analytics would be a bonus, but not required.
+Some understanding of how to download and install software code (e.g. grabbing and installing stuff from GitHub) is assumed.
 Research will be done by students for the semester project.